 While you can get great results using a crop sensor camera, a camera with a full-frame sensor will make it easier to work in low light, get a shallower depth of field, and generally capture cleaner, higher-quality images.
 Though you don't necessarily need a full-frame camera unless you're a pro, those advantages make them well worth considering for hobbyists and enthusiasts.
 Keep in mind that full-frame cameras generally aren't as portable as their crop-sensor counterparts and tend to come at a premium when it comes to price—lenses will be bigger and pricier, too.
 However, the barrier to entry is getting lower, with more and more models to suit different needs and budgets.

 Thankfully, we've done some of the work in narrowing down those options for you.
-We've bought and tested over 75 cameras, and below you'll find our recommendations for the best full-frame mirrorless cameras to buy.
+We've bought and tested over 80 cameras in our lab, and below you'll find our top full-frame mirrorless camera recommendations.
 If you're looking for a camera specifically for low-light shooting, you can also take a look at our recommendations for the best cameras for low light.
-If you're interested primarily in photography, you can check out our list of best cameras for photography or even more specific picks for landscape photography or wildlife, depending on your needs.
+If you're interested primarily in photography, you can check out our list of the best cameras for photography or even more specific picks for landscape photography or wildlife, depending on your needs.

-If cameras like the Sony α7 IV or the Canon EOS R6 are a little out of your price range, the Nikon Z 6II comes in at a slightly lower price point and still has a lot to offer.
-While its autofocusing doesn't quite reach the same heights as the Sony or Canon, it's still highly effective and will serve you well in all but the most extreme shooting situations.
-The camera is right up there in build quality, ergonomics, burst rate, and image quality.
+If cameras like the Canon EOS R6 Mark II or the Sony α7 IV are a little out of your price range, the Nikon Z 6II is a worthwhile option at a slightly lower price point.
+While its autofocus system and tracking algorithm don't quite reach the same heights as the AF on the Sony or Canon, it's still very effective and will serve you well in all but the most extreme shooting situations.
+The camera is also right up there in build quality, ergonomics, and image quality.

-The only real downside of the Z 6II is its video capabilities, as it's limited to an 8-bit internal recording, while those pricier competitors can record higher-quality 10-bit video.
-Nikon's Z-mount lens options are also more limited and generally more expensive—though high-end S-Line lenses are arguably worth the premium.
-Ultimately, it's an excellent and reliable photography camera that handles remarkably well, thanks to intuitive controls and ergonomics.
+The biggest downside of the Z 6II compared to those pricier models is its video capabilities, as it's limited to 8-bit internal recording, which gives you less flexibility to edit and color grade your footage.
+Nikon's Z-mount lens options are also more limited for the time being, especially compared to Sony's E-mount, which boasts a ton of third-party as well as native lens options.
+It's still an excellent photography camera that handles remarkably well, thanks to intuitive controls and ergonomics.

-"Cheap" is a relative term here, as the Canon EOS RP will still run you a fair amount of pocket change, but as far as full-frame cameras go, there isn't a more affordable option than this (unless you buy it used, of course).
-With a decent full-frame sensor packed into a highly portable body, there's a lot to like about this camera, from its impressive autofocus system to its excellent ergonomics and accessible controls.
+"Cheap" is a relative term here, as the Canon EOS RP will still cost you a fair amount, but as far as full-frame cameras go, there isn't a more affordable option than this.
+That is unless you buy a camera secondhand, which may be the best route if you're trying to save money.
+Still, with a decent full-frame sensor packed into a highly portable body, there's a lot to like about the RP, from its impressive autofocus system to its excellent ergonomics and intuitive controls.
 While it's clear Canon skimped on things like build quality and burst rate compared to pricier models, full-frame image quality and lenses have never been more accessible.

-Like the Nikon Z 5, it isn't the best option for video shooters, with an even worse 1.74x crop and less impressive video quality.
-Unlike the Z 5, it doesn't have IBIS.
-If your main focus is photography, it offers a lot of value, simplicity, and portability, along with a truly great AF system.
-Overall, it's a solid option for those looking to upgrade from APS-C or jump straight into full-frame photography without breaking the bank.
+Like the Nikon Z 5, it isn't the best option for video shooters, with an even worse 1.74x crop and less impressive video quality, and it doesn't have IBIS to help reduce camera shake.
+That said, if your main focus is photography, the RP offers lots of value, simplicity, and portability, making it a solid option for those looking to upgrade from APS-C or jump straight into full-frame photography without breaking the bank.

-While full-frame cameras aren't known for their portability, manufacturers have been releasing smaller and smaller models for those who want a more portable kit.
-The Sony α7C is a great full-frame option for travel thanks to its compact body.
-It sits somewhere in between the Sony α7 III and the Sony α7 IV in terms of performance, with a better AF system than the α7 III but worse internal video specs than the α7 IV.
-For image quality, however, it's right up there with both of them.
+While full-frame cameras aren't known for their portability, manufacturers have been releasing smaller and smaller models for those who want a more portable kit, and the Sony α7C is the most capable compact full-frame on the market.
+It's a great choice for high-quality travel photos thanks to its remarkably compact body.
+As far as performance goes, it sits somewhere in between the Sony α7 III and the Sony α7 IV, with a better AF system than the α7 III but worse internal video specs than the α7 IV.
+For image quality, it's right up there with both of them.

-Of course, some trade-offs come with a more portable camera, most notably the camera's tiny viewfinder and fewer custom buttons.
-If you're looking for full-frame image quality in a camera that's much easier to take on the go, there aren't any better options than this.
+Of course, there are some trade-offs with a more portable camera, most notably the camera's tiny viewfinder, which isn't especially comfortable to shoot with.
+It also has fewer buttons and dials and just a single SD card slot.
+Still, if you're looking for full-frame image quality in a camera body that's super easy to take on the go, it doesn't get much better than the α7C.